TheTechRobo/ShopChannel/README.md

 - Billy

 ## When?
-The release date of The Open Shop Channel is *planned* to be released on the WSC's shutdown day.
+The Open Shop Channel aims to be publicly available on The Wii Shop Channel's shutdown day.

 ### Keep in contact...
 https://discord.gg/by6mR5N